Introduction

 })

-YIELD nodesCompared, relationshipsWritten // (5)-
+YIELD nodesCompared, relationshipsWritten // (5)Algorithm breakdown

-Call node similarity algorithm in write mode
+Call Node Similarity algorithm in write mode

 -